 Help your horse overcome fear by turning fear into curiousity with.........
 Constructional Approach Training for Horses

 We are clicker trainers and believe in the scientific principles of operant learning for our horses, but we also follow the path neuroscience takes us.
-Once in a while we might come across a horse who needs a helping hand to overcome his or her fears, when clicker training does not help the horse overcome his or her fear.
-It is not very often that this happens, but when it does, help is near.
+Once in a while we come across a horse who needs a helping hand to overcome his or her fears.
+We do not believe that in every instance clicker training is the best place to start.

-Our Double DVD set comes with a small ebook with Q & A’s that will be updated regularly – so if you have any questions ask us on Facebook or let us know.
+Our Double ‘DVD’ set comes with a small ebook with Q & A’s that will be updated regularly – so if you have any questions ask us on Facebook or let us know.
 It is now in digital usb format.

-In Part 1 of this DVD set we explain the theory behind CAT for Horses and show you the five steps to CAT-H. We explain them; then show them to you; then provide a demonstration that enables you to practice them and then we show you two examples – one with a coat and one with an opening umbrella – click the first flick to watch the opening chapter where we explain why in some cases CAT is a valuable precurser to your fear conditioning.
+In Part 1 we explain the theory behind CAT for Horses and show you the five steps to CAT-H. We explain them; then show them to you; then provide a demonstration that enables you to practice them and then we show you two examples – one with a coat and one with an opening umbrella – click the first flick to watch the opening chapter where we explain why in some cases CAT is a valuable precurser to your fear conditioning.

 In part 2 you meet Dorado; an Australian Brumby who was fearful of people.
 You see how CAT -H was used to help Dorado overcome his fear of people and go from fear to calm.
 In this DVD we also explain the main differences as we see them between CAT-H and approach and retreat.